Welcome to Character Creation

 Concept: Who were they in their previous life?
 A private investigator?
 Drug dealer?
 College student?
 Have they changed over time?
 Think of this as a general summary of your character, but the character shouldn’t come from the concept.
 Rather, the concept should spring from the character.

 Ambition: What is your character’s current personal goal?
 This can change with time.
 Please keep this as something that is actually possible to achieve in RP — so overthrowing the Camarilla, becoming the Seattle Mayor, etc, are not acceptable.
+We do not allow Player Characters to take Positions of Power, such as Prince but also Primogen/Scourge.
+These positions are controlled by SPCs written by the team to avoid the inevitable pitfalls that occur with player-controlled PoP in PbP.
 Progress toward the Ambition is used to regain Aggravated Willpower damage, so an Ambition with too large or difficult a scope will severely hamper your character.
 Remember that Ambitions can change in game, either upon completion or with a natural shift in goals during roleplay.

 Predator Type: This is how they primarily feed.
 Don’t forget the associated merits and flaws; for more information on this refer p.
 175 of the Corebook.